Skip to main content

 2

-User enrolls the card for agentic use
+User verifies the card for agentic use

-This step links the card to the “agentic” card rails.
+This step links the card to the agentic card rails.

 • Happens in a Crossmint component